About Cooperative Work Experience Seminar at CCRI

 The seminar is an online course.
 To enroll - go to Course Search, then chose the term you are enrolling in from the drop down menu and click submit.
 Next chose LIBA: Liberal Arts from the subject listing, and select Distance Learning as the campus and click submit.

-Students need to contact Career Placement Officer to see if they are qualified.
+Students need to contact Career Services to see if they are qualified.
 For acceptance into the program, there is a minimum G.P.A. of 2.5, have passed College Writing or English Composition I and a required number of credits depending on your course of study.
 The office offers resume and interviewing workshops, job listings and other additional resources.

 What is Cooperative Work Experience?